IRS Installment Agreements: Form 9465 & More

 An IRS Installment Agreement (IA) is one type of payment plan.
 With this type of plan, a taxpayer must repay the taxes owed (plus interest and penalties) over a series of regular monthly payments.
 Most Installment Agreements must be completed within seven years or by the Collection Statute Expiration Date (CSED) for each tax period owed.
 That’s the day the IRS can no longer collect.

-You can apply for Installment Agreements online or by using Form 9465.
+You can apply for Installment Agreements online (if you meet the requirements to use the Online Payment Application) or by using Form 9465.
 Alternatively, you can have a licensed tax professional negotiate one on your behalf over the phone with the IRS.

 IRS installment agreements